imanrnj/Kaggle-leaf-classification-competition-using-transfer-learning/README.md

 There will be train.csv, test.csv, and 1584 images in a folder.
 We need these CSV files to split images into train and test files.

-Images are binary like theses:
+Images are binary like these:

 ![Result](1.jpg)
 ![Result](9.jpg)